Genre: Police Procedural

 Review:

-The writing is edgy and tight.
-The characters are multilayered, meticulous, and persistent.
-And the plot is a fast-paced, electrifying tale full of twists, turns, familial drama, red herrings, manipulation, secrets, deception, mayhem, danger, and murder.
+The writing is seamless and tight.
+The characters are multilayered, diligent, and persistent.
+And the plot is an engrossing, suspenseful tale full of twists, turns, secrets, lies, deception, familial drama, emotional entanglements, depravity, mayhem, and murder.

 This book is available now.